-She was born Helen Fogel on April 12, 1918, in Atlantic City, New Jersey.
-Her parents, Louis and Rebecca Fogel, were Jewish and kept a kosher home.
+Forrest was born Helen Fogel on April 12, 1918, in Atlantic City, New Jersey.
+Her parents, Louis and Rebecca Fogel, were Jewish and kept a Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher home.
 She was the youngest of four children and the only girl; her three brothers were Harry, Ed, and Sam.
 The Fogels owned a little grocery store.
 But when Helen was an infant, her father became ill with influenza and suddenly died.
 Apparently, Helen’s mother became so distraught that she blamed her husband’s death on her daughter’s birth, believing that God had taken away Louis because she had wished so much for a little girl.

 The two oldest brothers, Harry and Ed, were old enough to live on their own when Rebecca Fogel moved to Brooklyn with her two youngest children.
 There, Helen’s mother met and married a housepainter by the name of Feigenbaum.
 Forrest recalled that her parents often asked her not to come home right away after school.
 As she got older, she began to realize that during the day her home was a brothel.
 As Helen matured physically, her stepfather tried to accost her sexually.
 She told her mother of his attempts, but Rebecca Fogel did not believe her daughter.
 When Helen was about fourteen, her stepfather trapped her in the kitchen, and she defended herself with a kitchen knife.
 Subsequently, she went to live with her piano teacher, Honey Silverman, and Silverman’s family.
 While Helen completed grammar school, she continued to take piano lessons, but when Silverman heard her sing, she suggested that Helen concentrate on singing instead.
 Although Helen did not complete high school, she sang in the school musicals during her years of attendance.